Nina Simone: 1974–1993: Later life

 In an interview for Jet magazine, Simone stated that her controversial song "Mississippi Goddam" harmed her career.
 She claimed that the music industry punished her by boycotting her records.
 Hurt and disappointed, Simone left the US in September 1970, flying to Barbados and expecting her husband and manager Stroud to communicate with her when she had to perform again.
 However, Stroud interpreted Simone's sudden disappearance, and the fact that she had left behind her wedding ring, as an indication of her desire for a divorce.
 As her manager, Stroud was in charge of Simone's income.
 When Simone returned to the United States, she learned that a warrant had been issued for her arrest for unpaid taxes (allegedly unpaid as a protest against her country's involvement with the Vietnam War) and fled to Barbados to evade the authorities and prosecution.
 Simone stayed in Barbados for quite some time and had a lengthy affair with the Prime Minister, Errol Barrow.
 A close friend, singer Miriam Makeba, then persuaded her to go to Liberia.
 When Simone relocated, she abandoned her daughter Lisa in Mount Vernon.
 Lisa eventually reunited with Simone in Liberia, but, according to Lisa, her mother was physically and mentally abusive.
-The abuse was so unbearable that Lisa became suicidal and she moved back to New York to live with her father Andrew Stroud.
+The abuse was so unbearable that Lisa became suicidal and she moved back to New York to live with her father.

 Simone recorded her last album for RCA, It Is Finished, in 1974, and did not make another record until 1978, when she was persuaded to go into the recording studio by CTI Records owner Creed Taylor.
 The result was the album Baltimore, which, while not a commercial success, was fairly well received critically and marked a quiet artistic renaissance in Simone's recording output.
 Her choice of material retained its eclecticism, ranging from spiritual songs to Hall & Oates' "Rich Girl".
 Four years later, Simone recorded Fodder on My Wings on a French label, Studio Davout.